0xvaishnavi/Python-codes/README.md

 Code-11: Python program to swap two numbers in a single statement.

+Code-12: Python program to find the roots of the quadratic equation.

+Code-13: Python program to calculate the total marks, percentage and grade of a student.Marks obtained in each of the three subjects entered by the user.Assign grades according to the following criteria:
+Grade A: if Percentage >= 80
+Grade B: if Percentage >= 60 and Percentage < 80
+Grade C: if Percentage >= 40 and Percentage < 60
+Grade D: if Percentage < 40

 Code2- Python program to print factors of a given number.